a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 Lecture 18.
 Nov 19, 2014.
 [Relations.
 Functions.
 Bijection and counting](/ds/docs/lec18.pdf).
 Reading: R(ed6): 2.3, 8.1; R(ed7): 2.3, 9.1; LL: Chapter 14.
 Also: [Bijections](http://yufeizhao.com/olympiad/bijections.pdf) by Yufei Zhao.
+[HW11](/ds/docs/hw11.pdf).
+Due Wednesday, Nov 26.
+Note that there will be an additional bonus (extra credit) problem, it will be posted later, by Saturday or Sunday.

 [Possible Project Topics](/ds/topics.html).